What exactly is Pain Management?

 Choosing A Pain Management Doctor In Miami

 When searching for a pain doctor in Miami or Coral Gables, there are many to choose from.
 However, not all doctors – nor the treatment you receive – will be the same.
 It’s important to choose carefully.
 Qualifications and experience are usually good, objective indicators of a doctor’s quality of care.
-For example, Dr. Mahl is Board Certified in Integrative Medicine and Certified in Age Management Medicine, and he has many years of experience diagnosing and treating pain management conditions.
+For example, Dr. Mahl is Board Certified in Integrative Medicine and Certified in Age Management Medicine.
+He has also many years of experience diagnosing and treating pain management conditions.

 It’s also important to note that with medicine, you often get what you pay for.